Oh, no! What are those tiny opaque dots on the back of my Cissus amazonica? Does it have bugs?!

 The Point Is…..

 The point of this blog post is to show you that some things aren’t as they seem.
-Though these small dots look like bugs, they aren’t and you have nothing to worry about as they are a natural part of the leaves.
+Though these small dots look like bugs, they aren’t.
+So you have nothing to worry about as they are a natural part of the leaves.
 I hope you feel better now if you’ve noticed these small dots on your plants’ leaves and panicked as I did.

 Have a great week, plant friends!